12 Tips for Better Sleep

 2. Do something to relax your mind and body before you sleep.
 Read, meditate (try the CalmHeadspace, and Waking Up smartphone apps to learn more about meditation and to help improve sleep), or take a warm shower or bath.
 Before bedtime avoid exercising, watching TV, or spending time on the computer or a mobile device.
 Less brain stimulation means falling asleep faster.

 3. Light and darkness affect your biological clock and production of melatonin, a chemical that regulates sleep and wake cycles.
 Get regular exposure to natural light during the day, especially during the morning hours.
 Exposure to natural sunlight in the morning has a powerful effect on our circadian rhythm.
 Try to avoid wearing sunglasses in the morning to promote stimulation of the photosensitive cells in the retina; however, do not stare directly into the sun.
 To promote your body’s release of melatonin at night, put away electronic devices that emit light around your bed and turn alarm clocks away from you.
-Make your bedroom as dark as possible during sleep hours—wearing an eye mask, such as the WAOAW 3D light blocking mask, can help block out light completely if needed.
+Make your bedroom as dark as possible when sleeping at night.
+Wear an eye mask, such as the WAOAW sleep mask, if you can’t fully block out most light while sleeping.
 Keep in mind, too, that devices such as smartphones, computer screens, TVs, and energy-efficient LED lighting emit blue light, which can interfere with our sleep-wake cycle.
-When using digital devices or watching TV after 6:00 pm, try blue blocker glasses, such as SPEKTRUM or Swanwick eyeglasses, to filter out blue light and help maximize sleep.
+When using digital devices or watching TV after dark, try using blue light blocking glasses to block the artificial blue light emitted from screens, which can negatively affect sleep.
+The Swanwick blue light blocking eyeglasses are an effective option.
 You can also change the setting on small devices, such as a tablet or smartphone, so that the screen displays warmer light on the color spectrum after dark.
 On an iPhone, go to Settings > Display and Brightness > Night Shift.
 It’s best to schedule this “night shift” from 6:00 pm to 8:00 am.
 You can also use Night Shift on a Mac (e.g., laptop): Select the Apple menu > Go to System Preferences, then click Displays > Select the Night Shift tab (you can create a custom Night Shift schedule, such as the recommended 6:00 pm to 8:00 am, or select the automatic sunrise to sunset option).

 4. Adjust the temperature in your bedroom.
 A cooler temperature at night may help your comfort level as you sleep.
 Studies show that the optimal sleep temperature is between 60-70 F.